CarlosR759/dwm-carlos/README.md

 This is my personal fork of dwm.
 It focus in productivity, minimalism and stability with nice user interface.

 <details>
-    <summary> Click to see the list of patches applied in my ricing </summary>
+  <summary> Click to see the list of patches applied in my dwm ricing </summary>

   - alwaysCenter
   - attachBottom
   - autoStart
   - moveStack
   - pertag
   - status2d
   - vanityGapps [Includes bottom stack, gridmode, fibonnaci layouts and more]
   - warp

 </details>